 At the current time, the MPI instrumentation layer has been used

-successfully on the HP/Convex Exemplar, IBM SP, Intel Paragon,
+HP/Convex Exemplar, IBM SP, IBM p690 cluster, Intel Paragon,

-SGI/Cray Origin 2000, SGI/Cray T3E, and on a network of workstations
+SGI Altix, SGI/Cray Origin, SGI/Cray T3E, and on a network of

-using MPICH and LAM.
-MPICL is easily ported to any standards-compliant
+workstations using MPICH and LAM.
+MPICL is easily ported to any

 The underlying PICL library works on a much larger set of machines

-and communication libraries, many of which are obsolete:
+and communication libraries, most of which are obsolete: